-One famous example: curb cuts, the ramp-like dips in sidewalks.
+One famous example are curb cuts, the ramp-like dips in sidewalks.
 Originally designed for people in wheelchairs, they turned out to benefit parents with strollers, rollerbladers and a host of other users.

-Universal Design for Learning (or UDL) shifts Universal Design’s ideas into the classroom.
-“It’s based on research on how humans learn,” Curry says.
+Universal Design for Learning, or UDL, shifts Universal Design’s ideas into the classroom.
+“It’s based on research on how humans learn,” Curry said.
 The UDL philosophy goes that lessons designed with accessibility in mind often— “though not always” —work best for everyone, accommodating varied learning styles.

 According to a framework first laid out in the 1990s, UDL lessons should represent information in multiple ways.
 That can be simple enough — think closed caption videos, which make dialogue comprehension easier for the hard of hearing, English language learners and anyone who’s absorbing unfamiliar vocabulary.
 Evaluation should also let students demonstrate what they know in various ways — in an audio recording, for example, or in writing.

-Its signature assistive technology: Kurzweil 3000, a literacy support system for Macs and various browsers, which comes equipped with a variety of assistive technologies.
+Kurzweil Education’s Kurzweil 3000 is a literacy support system for Macs and various browsers, which comes equipped with a variety of assistive technologies.
 The speech-to-text and text-to-speech functions, which work in 18 languages, help students with vision impairments and ADHD, among other conditions.
 Meanwhile, a font designed for dyslexic readers, called OpenDyslexic, alleviates letter confusion with its bottom-heavy characters.

-Its signature assistive technology: the TactPlus, a Braille printer.
+The TactPlus is a Braille printer.
 Often used by educational institutions, the portable printer precision-heats a specialty foamed paper to create a page of Braille (or other 3D images) in one to two minutes.
-It’s even outfitted with audio instructions, to aid visually impaired users.
+The printer is also outfitted with audio instructions, to aid visually impaired users.

-Its signature assistive technology: the Seeing AI app, designed for the low-vision community, which offers audio guidance in a vast array of situations.
-It reads text aloud, for instance, as soon as it appears in a smartphone’s camera viewfinder.
+The Seeing AI app from Microsoft is designed for the low-vision community and offers audio guidance in a vast array of situations.
+It reads text aloud as soon as it appears in a smartphone’s camera viewfinder.
 It also identifies products by barcode when shopping and describes surrounding scenery and its colors.
 Over time, it learns to recognize the user’s friends and describe their facial expressions.

-Its signature assistive technology: Clicker 7, a reading platform that’s outfitted with a whole suite of assistive features.
+Clicker from Crick Software is a writing and reading platform that’s outfitted with a whole suite of assistive features.
 Its mapping feature, for instance, lets elementary-age students create webs of words and emoji-like pictograms, or diagram entire projects.
-That helps visual learners — which often includes students with ADHD, autism spectrum disorder and Down’s syndrome — tackle reading and writing projects.
+That helps visual learners tackle reading and writing projects.

-Its signature assistive technology: Co:Writer, a tool that can transcribe speech and predict intended words and phrases — a boon to students with a wide variety of special needs.
+Co:Writer, a tool created by Don Johnston Learning Tools, can transcribe speech and predict intended words and phrases — a boon to students with a wide variety of special needs.
 Produced in partnership with Google for Education, Co:Writer’s built-in prediction engine grasps the fundamentals of grammar and free association, unearthing writers’ meaning even when they misspell words and conjugate verbs incorrectly.

-Its signature assistive technology: Dragon, a smart speech recognition software.
-Though it’s marketed as a business productivity tool, it’s also a widely-used accessibility technology for students with multiple sclerosis and other challenges that make mouse use and typing difficult.
+Dragon is a smart speech recognition software.
+Though it’s marketed as a business productivity tool, it’s also a widely used accessibility technology for students with disabilities that make mouse use and typing difficult.
 Equipped with deep learning capabilities, the software can transcribe natural speech at speeds of up to 160 words per minute.

-Its signature assistive technology: MathTalk, a speech recognition software designed for students with ADHD and physical disabilities that preclude keyboard use.
-An add-on to Dragon (the speech recognition software mentioned above), this software comprehends technical vocabulary and transcribes in mathematical notation appropriate for trigonometry, algebra, calculus and even PhD-level courses.
+MathTalk is a speech recognition software designed for students with ADHD and physical disabilities that preclude keyboard use.
+An add-on to Dragon, this software comprehends technical vocabulary and transcribes in mathematical notation appropriate for trigonometry, algebra, calculus and even PhD-level courses.

 The Future of Assistive Edtech

-Going forward, assistive educational technology has room to grow.
+Going forward, assistive technology in the classroom has room to grow.
 Curry sees potential in two particular areas: artificial intelligence and mapping apps.

 Right now, AI often generates wonky automated closed captions, or live captions for talks.
-(It might translate “Pokemon” as “bro give mom,” for instance.)
-AI needs "human monitoring and human vetting" to really work, Curry says.
+(It might translate “Pokemon” as “bro give mom,” for example.)
+AI needs "human monitoring and human vetting" to really work, Curry said.

 Once it can work reliably on its own, though, it will transform daily life for people with a wide array of disabilities.
-Higher-quality AI could not only hear “Pokemon” correctly, but also generate useful tools for autistic people who have difficulty understanding facial expressions.
+Higher-quality AI could not only hear “Pokemon” correctly, but also generate useful tools for people with Autism who have difficulty understanding facial expressions.

-Many autistic students — though not all — struggle with that, Curry notes.
+Many students with Autism — though not all — struggle with that, Curry notes.
 Facial recognition technology, a branch of AI, could help them match a peer’s facial expressions with a feeling and guide them in knowing “how to interact with the individual,” Curry said.